 Do I need a Google Home Mini or Amazon Echo Dot?
-This is the question of the season if not of the upcoming year.
+This is the question of the season, if not of the upcoming year.
 The answer is “Yes.”
 Well, you might not need one, but there’s a good chance you’d love one.
-Let’s start with a brief explanation of what these 2 home tech gadgets are and what they are not.
-Notice I am not starting with you should pick one over the other; the difference is pretty negligible at this point.
-Both devices feature a virtual assistant that can be summoned when connected to the Internet to fetch information, set reminders, launch connected apps and services and look up information.
+Let’s start with a brief explanation of what these two home tech gadgets are and what they are not.
+Notice I’m not starting with you should pick one over the other; the difference is pretty negligible at this point.
+Both devices feature a virtual assistant that can be summoned when connected to the Internet to fetch information, set reminders, launch connected apps and services, and look up information.
 Both the Echo Dot and Home Mini feature a WiFi and Bluetooth capable speaker that can connect to Internet subscriptions as well other network devices nearby.
 They both are the smaller versions of existing devices: the Google Home Mini is the little sister of the Google Home and Amazon Echo Dot’s older sibling is, you guessed it, the Amazon Echo.
-Right now I am only using the smaller version of both devices and have been thrilled with both, but have a favorite emerging.
-I have talked to owners of the larger versions of each and when asked what the difference is between big and small all have reported that the main difference between the small ones and their larger counterparts is the quality of the speaker.
+Right now I’m only using the smaller version of both devices and have been thrilled with both, but have a favorite emerging.
+I have talked to owners of the larger versions of each and when asked what the difference is between big and small, all have reported that the main difference between the small ones and their larger counterparts, is the quality of the speaker.
 I have to say though, while I am no audiophile by any means, the speakers are quite sufficient for average sized rooms in a typical home environment.
 That isn’t what makes this class of devices unique though, what does is both the Amazon Echo devices and the Google Home devices continue to grow and improve long after you have brought them home and set them up.
-What makes them so special is the growing amount of instruction and interaction they can achieve and the increased information that can be accessed by users as more and more 3rd party products AND services scramble to become a part of this.
-So while your little hockey puck sized “speaker” may not seem spectacular to you now the more you push it to it’s limits and see those limits expanding all the time, you’re likely going to fall more and more in love… and wish you bought 3 times more than you did when they were on sale for $30 this season.
+What makes them so special is the growing amount of instruction and interaction they can achieve, and the increased information that can be accessed by users as more and more 3rd party products AND services scramble to become a part of this.
+So while your little hockey puck sized “speaker” may not seem spectacular to you now, the more you push it to its limits and see those limits expanding all the time, you’re likely going to fall more and more in love… and wish you bought 3 times more than you did when they were on sale for $30 this season.

-Whether you choose Amazon or Google what makes these smaller versions so wildly popular is the price point.
-While the MSRP for each is around $50 they have been featured this holiday season for around $30 online and in stores.
-What is amazing to me is even at $50 MSRP this is a steal technologically speaking.
+Whether you choose Amazon or Google, what makes these smaller versions so wildly popular is the price point.
+While the MSRP for each is around $50, they have been featured this holiday season for around $30 online and in stores.
+What is amazing to me is even at $50 MSRP, this is a steal technologically speaking.
 We are really benefiting from industry giants trying to establish dominance in the marketplace in my opinion.
 Go forth and reap the rewards!